pantheon-systems/documentation/source/docs/articles/sites/domains.md

 **Pantheon Does Not Manage Your Domain Name or DNS**.
 You will need to make these changes yourself with your registrar and/or DNS host; we cannot do it for you.
 Why?
 Our focus is on making a great platform; we're not a domain name registrar or a DNS hosting service.

-You should always configure the DNS for both your bare/root domain (example.com ) and FQDN (www.example.com), and redirect from the bare domain.
+You should always configure the DNS for both your bare/root domain (example.com ) and FQDN (www.example.com), and redirect one to the other.
 If you don't, users who add or omit the www will not see your site and assume your site is down.
 Search engines will see the same page served from both domains as duplicate content if you have both configured without a redirect to a single canonical domain.
+For more information, see [Redirect Incoming Requests](/docs/articles/sites/code/redirect-incoming-requests/#redirect-to-a-common-domain).

 ### Serving Sites from Bare Domains with HTTP
 Our dashboard assumes you will be redirecting traffic from the bare domain to the FQDN, and  recommends adding an A or AAAA record pointed to our www-redirection service for the bare domain.
 If you choose to serve your site from the bare domain, you can: